Sprint naar content

 Requirements

-As a prospective bachelor's student you must have a diploma of higher secondary education that is equivalent to Dutch standards.
+As a prospective Bachelor's student you must have a diploma of higher secondary education that is equivalent to Dutch standards.
 In order to be admitted to Fontys University of Applied Sciences students must be eligible for higher education through a diploma of secondary education / high school diploma with good results.
-This means:
+For international students this means that you can be admitted with one of the following diploma’s/certificates if you meet all the requirements:

 Language requirements